dmjio/miso/README.md

 If you want to interact with an HTTP API, we recommend one of the following approaches:

-  1. For a simple JSON-based API, you can use Miso's `fetchJSON` function.
+  1. For a simple JSON-based API, you can use Miso's `fetch` function.

   2. In more complex cases, you can define a [Servant](https://www.servant.dev/) API and automatically obtain client functions via `servant-client-js` (or any other `servant-client-core`-based backend).